NiiJoshua/Installing-OSMnx-on-Windows/README.md

 [Geoff Boeing](https://github.com/gboeing) has written extensively on Open Street Map and this article mirrors the work of Geoff.
 This repo takes a vivid look at installing the OSMnx library on a windows computer but the process indicated here can be replicated on Mac.

 ## What you need to get started
-1. An updated verion of Anaconda is suitable.
+1. An updated version of Anaconda is suitable.
 2. A good internet connection because of the packages that will be downloaded
 3. Enough space on your local computer